Naturopathic support for hay fever

 Diet

 Eliminate or go easy on the foods that weaken these membranes.
-Top of the list are dairy products closely followed by processed wheat, sugar and salt.
-These foods can trigger the production of excess mucus that may overwhelm your body’s capacity to clear it 3.
-If you really get bowled over by hay fever consider eliminating them entirely for 6 weeks prior and during hay fever season.
+Some people report improvements when reducing dairy products, processed wheat, sugar and salt.
+These foods may trigger the production of excess mucus that can overwhelm your body’s capacity to clear it 3.
+If you really get bowled over by hay fever, work with a practitioner to trial a supervised elimination diet.

 A diet with a wide variety of fruits, vegetables, moderate amount of protein and some healthy fats provides the necessary nutrients for mucous membrane, immune and general health.